marttp/netflix-clone/advanced/netflix-clone-with-redux-thunk/README.md

 ## __Preface__

 This course will help you to learn Redux-Thunk by building Netflix.
 It means that you are learning by doing a real-life project.
-You will learn the following Redux-Thunk concepts:

 ## __Table of Contents__
 | No. | Topics |